Bad Boys Blue

-Bad Boys Blue are the German pop group formed in Cologne in 1984.
+Bad Boys Blue are a pop group formed in Cologne in 1984.
 The group performed many international hits including "You're a Woman", "Pretty Young Girl", "I Wanna Hear Your Heartbeat", and "Come Back and Stay".

-The group became massively popular in Eastern Europe, South America, and South Africa, with the band performing to sell-out crowds in Russia and Ukraine.
-In contrast, the group never charted in the UK, and their only charting U.S. singles were "Save Your Love" and "I Totally Miss You" (1993) which became successful chart hits.

 History

 1980s

 Bad Boys Blue was formed in the summer of 1984 by German producer Tony Hendrik and his lyricist wife Karin van Haaren.
 The original trio consisted of singers Trevor "Supa T" Taylor from Jamaica (the original lead vocalist), John McInerney from the UK, and Andrew Thomas from the US.
 Their debut single "L.O.V.E. in My Car" failed to make an impression in the pop charts but the follow-up "You're a Woman" was a success, reaching the top 10 in many European countries.

 1990s

 The group has experienced numerous line-up changes.
-In 1988, Trevor Taylor left the group a year after being gradually demoted from his role of the lead singer.
+In 1988, Taylor left the group a year after being gradually demoted from his role of the lead singer.
 He was asked to rejoin the group the following year just for recording sessions for the "Hungry for Love" single that was to be featured on the group's first compilation album Bad Boys Best.
-Trevor Taylor's departure permanently secured John McInerney's position as the band's new lead vocalist.
-Trevor Taylor was replaced by Trevor Bannister (born 5 August 1965 in Grimsby, England), whose function in the group was mainly to perform Trevor Taylor's hits in live gigs.
+Taylor's departure permanently secured McInerney's position as the band's new lead vocalist.
+Taylor was replaced by Trevor Bannister (born 5 August 1965 in Grimsby, England), whose function in the group was mainly to perform Trevor Taylor's hits in live gigs.
 It is during Bannister's tenure with the band that Bad Boys Blue began touring in Eastern Europe thus gaining much popularity there.
-Trevor Bannister left in 1993 and the remaining two members performed as a duo.
+Bannister left in 1993 and the remaining two members performed as a duo.
 During its entire South African tour, the duo was briefly joined by Owen Standing, who left the group shortly thereafter, and therefore was not considered to be a permanent band member.
 Multi-talented Irmo Russel (born 15 March 1956 in Aruba, Caribbean Sea) joined the group in 1995, who in addition to stepping into Bannister's shoes was instrumental in revitalizing the group's creative potential, by becoming a composer, video director, and occasionally assuming the role of lead singer on some of the tracks.
-At the end of 1999, Kevin McCoy (stage name JoJo Max) replaced Irmo Russel by joining Bad Boys Blue full-time after being the group's rapper since 1998, but left in early 2003 leaving Bad Boys Blue as a duo again.
-However, in 2005, Kevin McCoy rejoined Andrew Thomas' Bad Boys Blue line-up.
+At the end of 1999, Kevin McCoy (stage name JoJo Max) replaced Russel by joining Bad Boys Blue full-time after being the group's rapper since 1998, but left in early 2003 leaving Bad Boys Blue as a duo again.
+However, in 2005, McCoy rejoined Thomas' Bad Boys Blue line-up.